marcelocarmona/marcelocarmona.github.io/_posts/2016-09-05-webpack-building-progress-information.md

 ```bash
 npm install webpack-dashboard --save-dev
 ```
-Then we add the <a href="https://webpack.github.io/docs/plugins.html" target="_blank">plugin</a> to our webpack configuration
+Then we add the <a href="https://webpack.github.io/docs/plugins.html" target="_blank" rel="noopener">plugin</a> to our webpack configuration

 ```javascript
 // Import the plugin: